 - The Vessel

 - Shark Related Information

-The Fall season (September-November) generally provides the best weather for the Gulf of the Farallons region (peak shark season).
+The Fall season (September-November) generally provides the best weather for the Gulf of the Farallones region (peak shark season).
 However, weather is always a factor when operating a vessel on the ocean.
 Safety is the number one priority and adverse weather can effect your expedition schedule.
-The expedition company we work with always uses experienced and professional crews and have been conducting expeditions to the Farallons since 1998.
+The expedition company we work with always uses experienced and professional crews and have been conducting expeditions to the Farallones since 1998.

 Reservations are required to reserve your spot on all expeditions.
 Please contact us by using our online form to see if your requested date is available.
 Since available dates can change without notice, please verify your trip selection before making any special arrangements, booking airfare or hotel accommodations.

 - Schedule (1 Day Trip) - Departs from Emeryville, California at 6:00 AM, returning approximately 7:00 PM

 - Dive trips run from September to November (7 days a week)

 - DAN Diving Insurance is highly recommended for all divers